-- You must work with colleagues in ways that best serve patients’ interests and communicate effectively with them.240
+- You must communicate effectively with colleagues and work with them in ways that best serve your patients’ interests.277

 - You must ensure your conduct, whether or not connected to your professional practice, does not damage public confidence in you or your profession.